nenves/MCW-Cognitive-services-and-deep-learning/Whiteboard design session/WDS trainer guide - Cognitive Services and deep learning.md

     test_claim = extract_features(test_claim)
     pred = model.predict(test_claim)
     ```
     The output of pred is an array of the confidence that label is a 0 or a 1.
 For example:

-    ```
+    ```python
     array([ [0.22, 0.78] ])
     ```

     Could be interpreted to indicate that a prediction of 1 ("auto insurance claim") with a confidence of 78%.

 9. Describe at a high level, how you would deploy this trained model so it is available as a web service that can be integrated with the rest of the solution?
 What Azure Service(s) would be involved?